FAQ

 Q: How many teams will be taking part?

-A: There are 52 teams taking part on 12 pitches, we believe after last year this is now “the largest Walking Rugby Festival in the World”.
+A: We are hoping for 52 teams taking part on 12 pitches, similar to last year “the largest Walking Rugby Festival in the World”.

 Q: Who can play?